nylar357/motherly_automation/README.md

+First we need to place the script that actually does the work in your documents folder, that is the /home/documents/

 This is going to be a simple little task of creating some keyboard shortcuts to connect & disconnect from the vpn

 Menu > Settings > System Settings or All Settings > Shortcuts > Press the  (Plus Button See Photo)